 - 5. Wash the tent in a tub with tent cleaner

 - 6. Rinse out the tent with plenty of clean water

 - 7. Thoroughly dry the tent

-Thoroughly tent cleaning is not difficult.
-You will need these tools to clean a dirty tent:
+First, you will need these tools and materials to clean a dirty tent:

 - Cold or lukewarm water

 - Fragrance-free detergent (for spot cleaning)

 - A detergent for outdoor equipment, such as Nikwax Tech-Wash